wp-plugins/current-menu-item-for-custom-post-types/readme.txt

 == Changelog ==

+= 1.2.1 =
+* Fixed a small bug which prevented administrators to access the plugins settings page.

 = 1.2 =
-* Added option to show built-in post types
+* Added option to show built-in post types.
 * Changed the capability required so only administrators can edit options.

 = 1.1 =